 Back to All Events

-Secrets of the Ancient Art of Oil Varnish and Colouring
+Secrets of the Ancient Art of Oil Varnish and Colouring SOLD OUT

 Due to popular demand, the BVMA have teamed up with varnish expert Pierre Flavetta https://www.flavettaliuteria.com/about again to offer members the incredible opportunity to further their varnishing skills with this exciting course.